 Eating With Braces

 After getting braces, eating food will take some getting used to.
-For the first day or two, it is best to consume soft foods such as macaroni and cheese, soups, mash potatoes, pasta, and ice cream as your mouth will be mildly sore.
-During the first few days it is best to avoid tough meats, hard breads, and raw vegetables.
+For the first day or two, it is best to consume soft foods such as macaroni and cheese, soups, mashed potatoes, pasta, and ice cream as your mouth will be mildly sore.
+During the first few days, it is best to avoid tough meats, hard bread, and raw vegetables.
 Don’t worry, it won’t be long before you will be back to eating your usual diet – however you may have to modify the manner in which you eat certain foods.
 It is essential to protect your orthodontic appliances when you eat for the duration that you will be wearing braces.
 Because your teeth are already beginning to move into place, there may be some discomfort present.

 Here is an article dedicated to what foods can be eaten or should be avoided when wearing braces: Find Out What You Can Eat With Braces.

 Certain foods that are chewy such as bagels, hard rolls, and licorice should be avoided.
 Crunchy foods such as popcorn, ice cubs, and chips also may pose a threat.
 Sticky foods like caramels and chewing gum are not a good idea for people with braces.
 It is also a good idea to avoid hard foods such as nuts and candy as they may cause damage.
 It is also very important to be careful of foods that you have to bite into such as corn on the cob, apples, and carrots.

 It is also a bad idea to chew on hard things like pens, pencils, or fingernails as this can damage the braces as well.

 If your braces become damaged, it will increase your treatment time.
 When your braces are installed, we will give you tips on how to eat the foods you love without causing damage to your braces.

 General Soreness Associated with Braces